• Skip to primary navigation

 Cut two large pieces of parchment paper.
 Roll out the dough between the parchment paper to a 14-inch round.
 Remove the top piece.

-TIP: I place a 9-inch plate upside down on the crust to trace the boundaries of my filling.
+TIP: Place a 9-inch plate upside down on the crust to trace the boundaries of the filling.

-Note: I find this method easier to roll out the dough and do the filling and transfer after to a baking sheet.
+Note: This method is easier to roll out the dough, fill and transfer it to a baking sheet.

 A galette crust with goat cheese squash, prosciutto and chestnuts on parchment paper.